 Coastal Exploration Company

 Henry runs a number of different seafaring trips; some are on traditional mussel flats, others on crabbing boats and some on Salford, a proud 30ft whelker dating back to the 1950s.
+Boat trips run according to the tides (they can only leave the harbour at high tide).
 The trips are fantastic and can be adapted for families.

 Places to visit near Wells next the Sea

-There are lots of things to do in North Norfolk and plenty of activities too.
+Norfolk is a beautiful corner of England and there’s plenty to do in the surrounding area as well.
 The following is quick overview of some of the best things to do in this corner of Norfolk.
 We didn’t get to all of them during our week in Norfolk but more detail on the places we did visit is given below.

 - Cromer Pier